 The LLMs complete change the game on this.
 You can have ChatGPT on your smartphone.
 That is a virtual reference desk, without needing a library or librarians.
 As of June 2023, ChatGPT is not perfect with accuracy, providing references, and avoiding hallucinations.
-But it is improving all the time, and there are good reasons to suppose that ChatGPT with appropriate plug-ins will outperform any extant virtual reference desks.
-Librarians might work with ML researchers to create the plug-ins.
+But it is improving all the time, and there are good reasons to suppose that ChatGPT with appropriate plugins will outperform any extant virtual reference desks.
+Librarians might work with ML researchers to create the plugins.

-9.4.3 Chatbots as Continuous User Testing of a Library's Public Interface.
+11.4.3 Chatbots as Continuous User Testing of a Library's Public Interface.